levythu/Gurgling/README.md

 #### `func (Request)F() map[string]Tout`
 `Tout` is `interface{}`.
 It is preserved for any use by midwares, e.g., storing extracted data or adding functions.

+## Attachment #1: Components List
+### Midwares
+Midwares only modify the request & response to assist implementing some functions.
+Typically, subsequent handler is needed to mount on the router which a midware is mounted on.

+- `github.com/levythu/gurgling/midwares/analyzer`: A set of analyzer for logging and timing each request.
+- `github.com/levythu/gurgling/midwares/bodyparser`: A midware trying to parse the body of any kind to JSON, Forms or simply Bytes buffer, typically mounted to a POST API.
+- `github.com/levythu/gurgling/midwares/cookie`: A midware to parse cookies from the request and provide setting API.
+It also provides signed cookie and session components.
+- `github.com/levythu/gurgling/midwares/staticfs`: A midware to look up the path of each GET request from one specified directory and return the file if existing.
+Otherwise, pass the request to the next handler.
+Cache control is implemented.
+- `github.com/levythu/gurgling/midwares/urlnormalizer`: Normalizing the url, e.g., sanitizing it to remove redundant slashes and dots.

+### Routers
+Routers are terminals, all the other components (except `LAST`) mounted on the router will never get triggered.

+- `github.com/levythu/gurgling/routers/simplefsserver`: A simple static file server, which mainly relies on `staticfs` midware.
+Additionally, it provides 404 page and auto indexing option.